-I will release a multiple choice quiz in Moodle each Thursday after lecture, due the next Monday at 8pm.
+We will release an online quiz in Moodle each Thursday after lecture, due the next Monday at 8pm.

 - Designed as a check-in that you are following the material, and to help me make adjustments as needed. - · Will take around 15-30 minutes per week, open notes. - Will also include free response check-in questions to get your feedback on how the course is going, what material from the past week you find most confusing, interesting, etc.